Balad Air Base

 Balad Air Base (قاعدة بلد الجوية) (ICAO: ORBD), is an Iraqi Air Force base located near Balad in the Sunni Triangle 40 mi north of Baghdad, Iraq.

 Built in the early 1980s, it was originally named Al-Bakr Air Base.
-In 2003 the base was captured by the United States Armed Forces at the start of the Iraq War and was called both Balad Air Base and Anaconda Logistical Support Area (LSA) by the United States Army before being renamed Joint Base Balad on June 15, 2008.
+In 2003 the base was taken over by the 4th Infantry Division at the start of the Iraq War.
+It was called both Balad Air Base and Anaconda Logistical Support Area (LSA) by the United States Army before being renamed Joint Base Balad on June 15, 2008.
 The base was handed back to the Iraqi Air Force on November 8, 2011, during the U.S. withdrawal from Iraq, after which it returned to being called Balad Air Base.

 During the Iraq War it was the second largest U.S. base in Iraq.
 It was also one of the busiest airports in the world with 27,500 takeoffs and landings per month, second only to Heathrow Airport.
-Today it is home to the Iraqi Air Force's Lockheed Martin F-16 Fighting Falcon.
+Today it is home to the Iraqi Air Force's contingent of Lockheed Martin F-16 Fighting Falcons.

 History

-Iraqi use
+Ba'athist Iraq

 Balad was formerly known as Al-Bakr Air Base, named in honor of Ahmed Hassan al-Bakr, the president of Iraq from 1968 to 1979.
 It was considered by many in the Iraqi military to be the most important airfield of the Iraqi Air Force.
 During most of the 1980s, it operated with at least a brigade level force, with two squadrons of Mikoyan-Gurevich MiG-23 fighters.
 Al-Bakr Air Base was especially well known for the large number of hardened aircraft shelters (HAS) built by Yugoslavian contractors during the Iran–Iraq War in the mid-1980s.
 It had four hardened areas—one each on either end of the main runways—with approximately 30 individual aircraft shelters.

 U.S. military presence (2003–2011)

-The base was captured by U.S. forces in early April 2003, renaming it Camp Anaconda and later Joint Base Balad.
+The base was captured by U.S. forces in early April 2003, renaming it Camp Anaconda and later Joint Base Balad (JBB).
 The area was nicknamed "Mortaritaville" (in a play on Margaritaville), because of a high frequency of incoming mortars, at times every day, from Iraqi insurgents.

-The US Army's 310th Sustainment Command (Expeditionary) and the US Air Force's 332d Air Expeditionary Wing were headquartered at JBB.
-It was decided that the facility share one name, even though for many reasons and for its many occupants, it had differing names.
-Until mid-2008 the US Army had been in charge of Balad but, when it was re-designated as a joint base, the US Air Force assumed overall control.
-Balad was the central logistical hub for forces in Iraq.
 Camp Anaconda has also been more colloquially-termed "Life Support Area Anaconda" or the "Big Snake".

+The U.S. Army 310th Sustainment Command (Expeditionary) and the U.S. Air Force 332d Air Expeditionary Wing were headquartered at JBB.
+It was decided that the facility share one name even though it had differing names through its different occupants.
+Until mid-2008 the U.S. Army had been in charge of Balad but overall control was handed to the U.S. Air Force when it was designated a joint base.
+Balad was the central logistical hub for coalition forces in Iraq.
+Joint Base Balad also hosted a Level I trauma center Air Force Theater Hospital which boasted a 98% survival rate for wounded Americans and Iraqis.